 I use a Sansa Fuze music player that I’m quite happy with.
 It supports the USB Mass Storage protocol and thus can be used (and filled with music) just as any other USB flash drive.
 This means it is fully supported by all operating systems since it doesn’t need proprietary software running on a PC.

 However there’s one thing that tools such as Windows Media Player or iTunes are capable of that might be quite useful: managing playlists on the computer and transferring them to the media player.
-I recently accidentally found out that this can be achieved with Rhytmbox, the music player that comes with Ubuntu and other GNU/Linux distributions:
+I accidentally found out recently that this can be achieved with Rhythmbox, the music player that comes with Ubuntu and other GNU/Linux distributions:

 - connect player to computer (tested with Sansa Vuze, MSC mode)